 On November 18, 2012, the President signed into law H.R.
 2112, the "Consolidated and Further Continuing Appropriations Act, 2012”, and was further continued in FY2015.
-This statue changes the previous entitled Security Concerns Blocking policy in which aircraft owners or operators can limit the dissemination of their aircraft data in the FAA ASDI data feed.
+This statue changes the previous entitled Certified Security Concerns Blocking policy in which aircraft owners or operators can limit the dissemination of their aircraft registration in the FAA ASDI data feed.
 The FAA will still accept and implement all direct requests from private aircraft owners or operators to block their aircraft data from public display in ASDI, including those not accompanied by a Certified Security Concern.

 Block Lists are implemented on the first Thursday of each month, and the request cutoff date is the 15th of the preceding month.
 ASDI block requests may still be submitted via electronic mail at: ASDIBlock@faa.gov, or via regular mail to:

-For further information contact Mr. Damon Thomas by telephone at (202) 267-5300 or by email at, William.Blacker@faa.gov.
+For further information, please contact Mr. William Blacker by telephone at (202) 267-0346 or by email at, William.Blacker@faa.gov.